cockroachdb/docs/v2.0/known-limitations.md

 toc: true
 ---

-This page describes newly identified limitations in the CockroachDB v2.0 release as well as unresolved limitations identified in earlier releases.
+This page describes newly identified limitations in the CockroachDB {{page.release_info.version}} release as well as unresolved limitations identified in earlier releases.

 ## New Limitations